 However, lymph tissue may also change due to breast infections or other completely unrelated illnesses.

-A person should talk to a doctor about these changes so that they can identify a potential cause.
+A person should speak with a doctor about these changes so that they can identify a potential cause.

-The appearance of the nipples can often alter during ovulation or other parts of the menstrual cycle, but people should see a doctor about any new nipple changes.
+The appearance of the nipples can often alter during ovulationor other parts of the menstrual cycle, but people should contact a doctor about any new nipple changes.

 Although it is possible for people to have breasts that are slightly different in size at all times, this swelling would cause a change from their usual breast size.